CalPolyTriathlon/calpolytriathlon/index.markdown

 team-photo: IMG_1031.jpg
 ---

-The Cal Poly Triathlon Team is a club sport on campus, appealing to any level of athlete.
-Whether you consider yourself a veteran swim-bike-runner, or are just joining to complete your first triathlon, we welcome you to our family with open arms, bikes, and shoes!
+The Cal Poly Triathlon Team is a club sport on campus that encompasses swimming, running and biking, appealing to any experience level.

-Our team mission is: _​to make the sport of triathlon accessible and affordable for all collegiate athletes, while promoting a competitive and fun atmosphere to help members achieve their athletic goals_
+Whether beginner or expert, you are welcome here!
+We are one of the biggest and best teams in the nation and compete at an elite level annually in the West Coast Collegiate Triathlon Conference.

-The San Luis Obispo community is well suited for all types of triathletes.
-With the help of some amazing sponsorships and coaches, we are one of the biggest and best teams in the nation.
-We compete with elite schools in the West Coast Collegiate Triathlon Conference, and proudly uphold our tradition of being a hard team to beat.
+We hold practices for each sport and host fun events and excursions.
+Joining the team is a great way to meet friends and explore the area.
+With access to stunning open roads, beaches and running trails, San Luis Obispo is a wonderful place to train and enjoy nature.

-While none of our [practices](/calendar/) are mandatory, they are all strongly encouraged.
-Attending workouts is not only a great way to become acquainted with all of the student coaches and hone your skills, but also a great way to meet other triathletes on the team!
+While none of our [practices](/calendar/) are mandatory, they are strongly encouraged.
+Attending workouts is not only a great way to hone your skills with our coaches, but also a great way to meet other triathletes on the team!

-We have meetings every Thursday starting at 11:00am in building 26, room 103.
+We have meetings every __Thursday starting at 11:00am in building 52, room E27__.
 Stop by to see what we’re about, or feel free to contact any of the officers or coaches with any questions you might have!